renaissancebro/AGI-seed/README.md

 ## Credit & Origin

-This project is created and maintained by [Joshua C. Freeman](https://www.linkedin.com/in/josh-freeman/).
+This project is created and maintained by Joshua C. Freeman(https://www.linkedin.com/in/joshuafreeman-/).
 It is the starting point of an open emotional modeling framework.
 All commits are timestamped.
 Feel free to fork and build — just cite the origin.